 Nicotine is a central nervous system stimulant.
 Yet another good reason to quit smoking.
 Smokers tend to have poorer quality sleep and wake up more frequently during the night due to withdrawal symptoms.

 Many people fall asleep at night with The Late Show.
 While these and other late night shows are certainly entertaining at times, the television in the bedroom often tops the list of sleep robbers.
 Computers, cell phones, and other digital devices also qualify as sleep robbers.
 If you use your phone as an alarm, try changing that habit.
 Consider investing in a sunrise alarm clock.
 The peaceful mimicry of the rising sun promotes a calm awakening experience followed by delightful chirping birds.

-With diminished evening light, the body metabolism begins to slow down, including a slight decrease in body temperature, a factor necessary for quality sleep.
-Eating right before bed not only throws off the body’s internal clock, the digestion process requires energy and this energy creates body heat, rather than decreasing it.
+With diminished evening light, the body metabolism begins to slow down including a slight decrease in body temperature, a factor necessary for quality sleep.
+Eating right before bed not only throws off the body’s internal clock, but also the digestion process requires energy and this energy creates body heat rather than decreasing it.
 Acid reflux can also be a potential problem.
 While eating may serve as a way to calm emotions, eating close to bedtime interferes with the serotonin-melatonin balance.

 Columbia University Resources

 Alice!
-Health Promotion, a program of Columbia Health provides resources for staff, faculty, and students to get a better night’s rest through the A!Sleep website.
-Get tips on healthy sleep habits, keep a sleep diary, and take a free, personalized sleep assessment (UNI required) to receive instant, tailored feedback on improving your sleep behaviors.
+Health Promotion, a program of Columbia Health, provides resources for staff, faculty, and students to get a better night’s rest through the A!Sleep website.
+Get tips on healthy sleep habits and take a free, personalized sleep assessment (UNI required) to receive instant, tailored feedback on improving your sleep behaviors.

 Looking for more?
 Here are some resources outside of Columbia